You are currently viewing How the DPDP Act Protects Your Data in India

 It answers:

-• Is the data secure from hackers?
+• Is the data protected from unauthorized access?

 • Is it encrypted?